nickkunz/treeforestboost/README.md

 <h4> Performance Evaluation </h4>

 Next, we evaluate the model's performance by calling the 'table( )' function and calculate the Test MSE.
 The results indicate a Test MSE of roughly 11.2%.
 Meaning, the model achieves a roughly 88.8% accuracy on whether or not the client would subscribe for a bank term deposit.
-There was a marginal improvement in the predictive performance in this model when compared to both Classification Trees and Random Forest. <br><br>
+There was a marginal improvement in the predictive performance in this model when compared to both Classification Trees and Random Forest.

 ```{r}
 ## boosting prediction results